doc4d/4D-NetKit/docs/Office365.md

 `Office365.calendar.updateEvent()` updates an existing calendar event.

-> **Notes**:
+> **Note**:
-> When using `Office365.calendar.updateEvent()`, you only need to include the fields you want to update.
-> Any property you leave out will keep its current value, unless it needs to be recalculated due to changes in related fields (e.g., updating recurrence may affect dates).
+ When using `Office365.calendar.updateEvent()`, you only need to include the fields you want to update.
+Any property you leave out will keep its current value, unless it needs to be recalculated due to changes in related fields (e.g., updating recurrence may affect dates).

 You can update the following properties: